I am not the same having seen the moon shine on the other side of the world

 Hit the trails

-Thailand's jungles, islands and rural lands offers plenty of opportunities for a ramble or a serious hike.
+Thailand's jungles, islands and rural lands offer plenty of opportunities for a ramble or a serious hike.

 Tour code: EAOE